bennycornelissen/k3d-rancher-setup/README.md

 ## Port Collision Detection
 If you try to run multiple clusters simultaneously, the `k3d-rancher-setup` script will automatically detect port collisions for the API, HTTP and HTTPS ports, and find the next free ports.
 This means that even if you set `K3D_LB_HTTP_PORT` you may end up with a different port.
 Check the output carefully!

+## What are these extra directories for?
+The extra directories `agent-volume` and `hack` are ignored by git by default.
+The `agent-volume` dir is the default directory to get bind-mounted into K3D agents for storage, and the `hack` dir gives you a nice place to put some K8s manifests while you're hacking around.